subspace/protocol-specs/docs/decex/workflow.md

     - Each operator will get a cut of `nomination_tax * current_epoch_fees` of all rewards issued to their pool as per `nomination_tax` specified in the operator’s config.
     - The operator’s cut will be automatically re-staked to the operator’s nomination as a deposit.
 Operator’s `shares`, `current_total_shares` and `current_total_stake` will be updated with the corresponding deposit later when deposits are processed.
     - The `current_epoch_fees` is temporarily updated to `current_epoch_fees*(1-nomination_tax)` for the rest of the calculations during the epoch transitions.
 It will be reset to 0 for the new epoch.
-2. Slash the operators: remove their stake from the VRF election, transfer the whole pool stake and pending withdrawals to the treasury
+2. If there are any operators pending slash, remove their stake from the VRF election for the next epoch.
 3. Finalize domain’s staking summary.

     For each operator operating on the next epoch (existing and new operators), do the following: